-MITT: A modified intent-to-treat will be used as the primary assessment for the efficacy comparison, thus all participants who receive at least one dose of oral study product will contribute to the primary analyses.
+MITT: A modified intent-to-treat will be used as the primary assessment for the efficacy comparison, thus all participants will contribute to the primary analyses.
 Any participant determined to be HIV infected prior to receiving study product will be omitted from the analysis.